Golf Knee Injuries

-Golfing knee injuries are quite common due to the twisting motion of the golf swing.
-It is because of this motion that knee injuries count for 10% of all golf injuries.
-Squatting down to line-up a put or remove the ball from the hole can also contribute to the development of symptoms.
+Golfing knee injuries are common.
+The twisting motion of the golf swing, squatting down to line-up a put or remove the ball from the hole can put a lot of stress on your knees.

 Knee cartilage (meniscus) tears are something I see a lot of.
 Cartilage naturally weakens as we age so you may be unaware you have sustained an injury until symptoms develop.

 A minor tear can usually be managed with painkillers and physiotherapy.
 A more severe injury, where you experience a locking sensation, or are unable to straighten the knee may need surgery.

 If you suffer from arthritis you’ll know that playing a round of golf can be difficult.
 You may be able to manage your pain with rest, painkillers and anti-inflammatories.
 Treatments such as anti-inflammatory injections, joint lubricating injections, and platelet-rich plasma (PRP) injections can help you control your symptoms.

 Did you know that many people play golf after having had a new knee?
 Many see their handicap improve, although this is not guaranteed!

 To find out more about golf knee injuries download my FREE guide today.